 4. The human being, feelings, and willpower

-Of all the previous discussion about willpower, a logical implication is slowly emerging: if the decisions we make do not depend on just one being or origin of will, it seems obvious that this is because this being does not exist.
+Of all the previous discussion about willpower, a logical implication is slowly emerging: if the decisions we make do not depend on just one being or origin of will, it seems evident that this being does not exist.

-In other words, the human being as a living being with an individual willpower does not exist.
-Human willpower is the consequence of the individual wills of a multitude of more elemental beings generated by a system of personal decisions.
+In other words, the human being, as a living being with individual willpower, does not exist.
+Human willpower is the consequence of the individual will of a multitude of more elemental beings modulated by a system of personal decision.

 On the other hand, the idea of being human fits in perfectly with the concept of the vital impulse system.

-The GTCEL book defines the vital impulse systems as those that, for one reason or another behave as if they were living beings, or at least, have a lot of the principal characteristics of living beings.
+The book of the Conditional Evolution of Life defines the vital impulse systems as systems acting as living beings, or at least, having a lot of their main characteristics.

-The order of intuitive proximity indicates that the first type of vital impulse systems is formed by those whose components are also living beings (nation, state, beehive, ecosystems).
+The order of intuitive proximity indicates that the components of the first type of vital impulse systems are also living beings –nation, state, beehive, ecosystems.

-From a strictly scientific point of view, we are animals that have evolved from monkeys and it seems as though our existence is only based on a vital impulse system.
+From a strictly scientific point of view, we are animals evolved from monkeys, and it seems as though our existence is a vital impulse system.

 4.b) The being and existence

-I do not want to end this section on a cold and negative note.
+We do not want to end this section on a bitter and negative note.
 Being a vital impulse system is not derogatory; on the contrary, it is a way of being able to dominate scales that are superior to that of the individual.

-At this moment in time, a country is allowed to obtain objectives for each and every one of its citizens who cannot obtain these objectives in any other way.
+For instance, a country is allowed to obtain objectives for its citizens who cannot obtain these objectives by themselves.

-The spiritual dimension can also have positive aspects; sometimes it seems as though we behave or feel like one individual, as if there were unanimity in the decision-making process…a perfect synchronization of human emotions… an enormous bubble of energy.
+The spiritual dimension also has positive aspects; sometimes it seems as though we behave or feel like one individual as if there were unanimity in the decision-making process –a perfect synchronization of human emotion– an colossal bubble of energy.

-For example, referring to three people in one could refer to something similar to that commented upon; we could then imagine the feeling of nation or the significance of a billion beings in one with their feelings of love.
+For example, referring to three people in one could refer to what we are commenting, though with the addition of particular characteristic of the three people; we could then imagine the feeling of the nation or the significance of a billion beings in one with their feelings of love.

-One of the greatest difficulties of this subject is that approximation requires the use of metaphors and other poetic devices that, on many occasions are misinterpreted, above all, over time.
+One of the most significant difficulties of this subject is that approximation requires the use of metaphors and other poetic devices that, on many occasions are misinterpreted, above all, over time.

-Anyway, at risk of exceeding my goals in regards to my initial objective, I would say that we have a dual nature (of course, I am not the first to say so).
-On one hand, we do not exist in the classic sense of expression, and, on the other, we exist in a dimension unknown to our intellect.
+Regardless, at risk of exceeding our goals, we believe we have a dual nature –we are not the first to say so. – On the one hand, we do not exist in the classic sense of the expression, and, on the other, we exist in a dimension unknown to our intellect.